-Most of our organizing takes place in prison visiting rooms, in front of county jails, and inside prisons themselves.
+Most of our organizing takes place in prison visiting rooms, in front of state prisons, and inside prisons themselves.
 We also pursue social media organizing strategies that target online groups of people with incarcerated loved ones, so that they can disseminate Initiate Justice information to their loved ones inside directly.

 We have a two-pronged approach to our organizing:

 - Education: We keep our community informed on the latest changes to California laws and prison policies that will affect them.
 We also create guides and offer trainings on how the public policy process works and how to create, support, and implement abolitionist reforms.

 - Advocacy: We directly educate our base about specific laws and ballot propositions that we support to reduce mass incarceration.
 We also attempt to draft, pass, and implement laws and ballot propositions created by incarcerated people and their loved ones every election cycle.
 In addition, our Outside Organizers meet with elected officials to share their stories and uplift narratives that support our policy work.

 - We have more than 30,000 Inside Members who are currently incarcerated.
 They voluntarily sign up to receive quarterly newsletters and policy updates from Initiate Justice.
 They also complete action items that we provide, often involving writing letters of support for bills that we are advocating for.

 - We have 137 trained Inside Organizers who lead campaigns from inside CA prisons, spread useful and accurate information, and share our organizing strategy with their peers.

 - In some facilities, Inside Organizers lead Initiate Justice Activity Groups (IJAGs), a 9-week “self-help group” to teach advocacy, the legislative process ,and intersectional political education to people incarcerated on their yards.
 IJAG takes on different forms on different yards, depending on what the prison allows, supports and funds.